RAbo-Github/caad002x/README.md

     our choice determined by a click.
 15) LoadFromAssets: apps illustrating the use of files in Android
 16) MyTodoList: apps that uses a SQLite database for managing a todo list. .
+17) PetShop: another app illustrating the use of SQLite.